 Attracting and retaining highly qualified parole officers has become a significant challenge for the agency.
 Parole officers spend eight weeks in training, studying defensive tactics, constitutional law, supervision techniques, victims’ rights and other subjects.
 Officers are also required to qualify with a semi-automatic weapon, a skill they maintain through semi-annual re-qualifications.
 Graduates of the rigorous training are certified by the Peace Officer Standards and Training (POST) Council to serve as Georgia Peace Officers sworn to protect and serve the public.

 The agency is leveraging new technology and evidence based practices to enhance offender supervision.
-The resilience and dedication of the Parole Officers has enabled the Field Division to achieve the state's parole completion rate of 74% and to make 247,358 contacts with parolees as part of the surveillance component of parole supervision.
-During the fiscal year, more than $1.2 million in supervision fees were collected.
+The resilience and dedication of the parole officers has enabled the Field Division to achieve the state's parole completion rate of 72% and to make 231,327 contacts with parolees as part of the surveillance component of parole supervision.
+During the fiscal year, the state collected more than $1.2 million in supervision fees.

 As a leader among paroling authorities nationwide, the Parole Board has adopted an internal philosophy of visibility and transparency in measuring success under parole supervision.
 Supplemented by the electronic case management system and groundbreaking methods of analyzing and reviewing performance outputs on a real-time basis, the Board has implemented management practices which serve to reinforce the casual linkage between effective supervision strategies and parole success with statewide rankings, charts and rolling summaries of performance at all levels of the Field Division.